National symbols of Italy: Presidential standard of Italy

 The Presidential standard of Italy (Stendardo presidenziale italiano) is the distinctive standard of the presence of the President of the Italian Republic.

 Therefore, it follows the Head of State whenever he leaves the Quirinal Palace, where he is exposed during his presence.
 The standard is displayed on the means of transport on which the president ascends, outside the prefectures when the president is visiting a city and inside the halls where he acts in an official capacity.
 The presidential standard is one of the National symbols of Italy.

 The standard recalls the colors of the flag of Italy, with particular reference to the standard of the historic Italian Republic of 1802-1805; the square shape and the savoy blue border, whose use was maintained even in the Republican era, symbolize the Italian Armed Forces, which are commanded by the president.
+Blue in heraldry also metaphorically symbolizes command.

 Stella d'Italia

 The Stella d'Italia ("Star of Italy"), popularly known as Stellone d'Italia ("Great Star of Italy"), is a five-pointed white star symbolizing Italy for many centuries.
-It is the oldest national symbol of Italy, since it dates back to ancient Greece when Venus, associated with the West as an evening star, was hired to identify the Italian peninsula.
+It is the oldest national symbol of Italy, since it dates back to Graeco-Roman tradition when Venus, associated with the West as an evening star, was hired to identify the Italian peninsula.
 From an allegorical point of view, the Stella d'Italia metaphorically represents the shining destiny of Italy.

 In the early 16th century it began to be frequently associated with Italia turrita, the national personification of the Italian peninsula.
 The Stella d'Italia was adopted as part of the emblem of Italy in 1947, where it is superimposed on a steel cogwheel, all surrounded by an oak branch and an olive branch.

 Strawberry tree

 The strawberry tree began to be considered one of the national symbols of Italy in the 19th century, during the Italian unification, because with its autumn colours it recalls the flag of Italy (green for its leaves, white for its flowers and red for its berries).
 For this reason it is the national tree of Italy.
+The flower of the strawberry tree is the national flower of Italy.